DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Introduction

-We evaluate \ours~across diverse visual tasks.
-On image classification (ImageNet~\cite{imagenet}) and fine-grained visual categorization (iNaturalist21~\cite{inat21}, CUB-200-2011~\cite{cub}, Stanford Cars~\cite{cars}), \ours~consistently outperforms JEPA-based methods.
-It also generalizes well to dense prediction tasks such as detection and segmentation (MS-COCO~\cite{coco}, ADE20K~\cite{ade20k}), and object counting and depth prediction (Clevr/Count, Clevr/Dist~\cite{clevr}).
-Qualitative analyses further reveal that \ours~naturally attends to and predicts next discriminative regions, producing interpretable, fine-grained representations.
-Overall, our results indicate that predictive self-supervised learning benefits from breaking permutation symmetry over regions and imposing a semantically meaningful prediction order, making \ours~a first step towards structured, region-wise autoregressive reasoning within the JEPA framework.
+In this work, we answer this question affirmatively and propose Discriminative Sequential Joint-Embedding Predictive Architecture (\ours), a new self-supervised pretraining framework that introduces a discriminative sequential inductive bias that is (loosely) motivated by human perception.
+This paradigm bridges two previously distinct lines of self-supervised learning: \emph{predictive modeling} (JEPA-style) and \emph{auto-regressive next region prediction} (iGPT-like~\cite{igpt}).
+Our key idea is to impose structure on target predictions by prioritizing semantically informative regions and predicting them in a progressive order.
+As illustrated in \Cref{fig:motivation}, \ours~first derives an attention-based saliency map to estimate visual importance and identify primary discriminative regions (\emph{where to attend}), instead of I-JEPA's uniform sampling.
+It then performs sequential latent predictions over these regions from the most discriminative to the least (\emph{in what order}), rather than I-JEPA’s flat, independent predictions.
+Ultimately, \ours~yields a curriculum-like semantic progression from primary to secondary cue during pre-training.

+The proposed design is motivated by two complementary observations.
+First, \emph{where} the model predicts matters: focusing on discriminative regions can concentrate learning on informative content instead of treating all targets equally.
+Second, \emph{in what order} the model predicts matters: sequential prediction encourages progressive representation building, where earlier high-value cues support subsequent predictions.
+Importantly, these components are synergistic: discriminative region selection provides an informative ordering prior, and sequential latent prediction converts this prior into a structured self-supervised learning signal.
+From this perspective, \ours~can be viewed as breaking the permutation symmetry over target regions implicit in independent region prediction and replacing it with a semantically meaningful prediction order.

+We validate the effectiveness of \ours~through extensive experiments across diverse downstream tasks and evaluation settings.
+Compared with I-JEPA variants, \ours~consistently improves transfer performance on image classification (ImageNet), fine-grained visual categorization (iNaturalist21, CUB-200-2011, Stanford Cars), dense prediction tasks including detection and segmentation (MS-COCO, ADE20K), and low-level reasoning benchmarks (CLEVR).
+Beyond quantitative gains, qualitative analyses show that \ours~attends to and predicts more discriminative regions, while ablations demonstrate that both discriminative region selection and sequential latent prediction are necessary and that their combination yields the strongest improvements.

+{\bf Contributions:} Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=1pt] \item[-] We introduce \textbf{\ours}, a JEPA-based self-supervised pre-training framework that augments latent predictive learning with \textbf{discriminative region prioritization} and \textbf{sequential next-region embedding prediction}. \item[-] We propose an attention-derived saliency-based mechanism to identify informative regions and construct a discriminative \textbf{prediction order}, enabling a curriculum-like progression from primary to secondary cues. \item[-] Through extensive experiments and ablations, we show that \ours~consistently improves over strong baselines across classification, fine-grained recognition, dense prediction, and low-level reasoning benchmarks. \end{enumerate}